acsoto/BUAA-Compiler/README.md

 加减表达式 AddExp → MulExp | AddExp ('+' | '−') MulExp // 1.MulExp 2.+ 需覆盖 3.- 需覆盖
 ```

-Check if the exp has '+' or '-'.
-If it has, separate the exp to AddExp and  MulExp.
+Check if the expression contains '+' or '-'.
+If it does, separate the expression into `AddExp` and `MulExp`.
 Then analyze them separately.

 ### After Code

 #### left recursion

-The method used before is not perfect for recursive descent.
-So I changed my rewrite way.
+The previous method is not perfect for recursive descent.
+Therefore, the approach has been revised and rewritten.

 to